Fadi7AY/DevOps_Assignment/README.md

   - Lists objects in the S3 bucket
   - Sends the file list via email through SNS
   - Can be triggered manually (CLI) or automatically (on S3 upload)

+  ### 📂 sample_files Folder

+This folder contains test files that are automatically uploaded to the S3 bucket during deployment.
+These files are later listed by the Lambda function and included in the email notification.

 ---